dominykasn/ansible-rpi-prom-agent/README.md

 # ansible-rpi-prom-agent
 Basic ansible playbook for prometheus agent on raspberry pi

-Please change hosts file to your raspberry pi hostnames which you wish to install prometheus agent on
+Please change hosts file to your raspberry pi hostnames which you wish to install prometheus agent on.
 ```
 [raspberrynodes]
 rasp1.local